-Highfield Co-op aim to work closely with these different cultures and vulnerable communities to raise awareness of CO poisoning, including the signs and symptoms and to provide advice around energy saving.
-Highfield Co-op have access to these groups and are a trusted intermediary within the community, who can reach those who could potentially fall through the gaps.
-They operate at grass roots level and are therefore able to access ambassadors and key contacts within these diverse and hard to reach groups.
+Highfield Co-op aim to work closely with vulnerable communities to raise awareness of fuel poverty and CO poisoning, specifically with visually impaired customers.
+They will work closely with Sight Airedale, who have access to and support around 500 local people with visual impairments, to deliver this project.
+Highfield Co-op will provide audio and braille leaflets to customers containing energy and important safety information.
+Highfield Co-op work at grass roots level and therefore have access to these groups.
+They are very much a trusted intermediary within the community, who can reach those who could potentially fall through the gaps.
+They will be able to provide reassurance and alleviate fears and concerns around energy and gas safety.
+Their established role within these communities enables them to be able to access ambassadors and key contacts within these diverse and hard to reach groups.